MARKET SNAPSHOT: Dow Futures Steady, Paring Losses That Came After Latest North Korean Missile

 Continue Reading Below

-U.S. stock futures inched lower Friday, signaling a muted open after earlier showing a larger drop that came as North Korea fired another missile over Japan.
+U.S. stock futures struggled for firm direction Friday, signaling a muted open after falling earlier after North Korea fired another missile over Japan.

+Investors are waiting for a raft of U.S. economic data, including figures for retail sales, industrial production and consumer sentiment.

-Dow Jones Industrial Average futures edged down by 9 points, or less than 0.1%, to 22,163.
+Dow Jones Industrial Average futures edged up by 3 points, or less than 0.1%, to 22,175.00.
 They had been lower by as many as 44 points, according to FactSet data.

 North Korea fired a missile over Japan (http://www.marketwatch.com/story/un-security-council-to-hold-emergency-meeting-after-latest-north-korean-missile-test-2017-09-14) for the second time in less than a month, defying rising international efforts to force it to abandon course.
 In a rare move, South Korea responded by immediately conducting a simulated strike of the North Korean launch site, while alerts were sent in Japan to smartphones of people living in areas where the missile passed over early Friday local time.